Note: Also see Contraindications and precautions (includes other considerations) and Influenza vaccination during pregnancy

 Post-vaccination observation period after receiving an influenza vaccination

-4. For adolescents aged 13 years or older and adults receiving only an influenza vaccination: the post- vaccination observation period can be reduced to 5 minutes for people who meet ALL of the following criteria:
+1. For influenza only vaccination: the post- vaccination observation period is 20 minutes but can be reduced to 5 minutes for people who meet ALL of the following criteria:

 • are aged 13 years and over